 Although PAC has existed for almost eight years, the Affordable Care Act provided grant funds to temporarily increase the number of workers tasked with signing up people for Medicaid and private insurance.
 As a result, those temporary workers in Maryland are able to enroll people in PAC who were eligible in the past, but didn't have an army of assisters to guide them through the application process.
 PAC offers a simple solution to technical problems with Maryland’s health care website, but it isn’t a perfect substitute.
 People with incomes between 117 percent and 138 percent of the poverty line won’t be able to take advantage of the PAC workaround.

 And PAC comes with one more caveat: It's a temporary fix.
 In 2014 the Health Care for the Homeless staff will have to think up other ways to work around the state’s broken website.
 In anticipation of the Medicaid expansion, PAC dissolves on Jan.
 1.

-*CORRECTION: An earlier version of this article stated that the Medicaid expansion pertained to people between 100 percent and 138 percent of the federal poverty line.
+*Correction: An earlier version of this article stated that the Medicaid expansion pertained to people between 100 percent and 138 percent of the federal poverty line.
 In fact, the income eligibility thresholds prior to the Affordable Care Act varied widely.
-For instance, in most states, parents of dependent children could only qualify for Medicaid if their incomes fell below the poverty line.
+For instance, in most states, parents of dependent children could only qualify for Medicaid if their incomes fell below 100 percent of the poverty line.